A Chebotarev-type density theorem for divisors on algebraic varieties: Modifications and Applications

 \begin{prop} Let $f: Z \to X$ be a finite branched Galois cover (with Galois group $G$) of geometrically integral quasiprojective varieties of dimension $d \geq 2$ over a field $k$ of characteristic zero.
 Then for any positive integer $r < d$ and for any conjugacy class $\Cc$ of subgroups of $G$, there are infinitely many points of codimension $r$ in $X$ that are unramified in the cover $Z \to X$ and have decomposition class $\Cc$. \end{prop}

 \begin{proof} The proof will be done by induction on $r$.

 In the case $r=1$, by completing and normalizing we may assume that $Z$ and $X$ are normal and projective; since this adds only finitely many points of codimension one, our claim remains unchanged.
-Under these assumptions, the claim follows more or less directly from Theorem \ref{dens1}.
-Indeed, the theorem implies that there are infinitely many prime divisors on $X$ with \emph{geometric decomposition class} $\Cc$.
-But the proof of Lemma \ref{lowerbound} shows more: We really get infinitely many prime divisors on $X$ with decomposition class $\Cc$.
+Under these assumptions, the claim follows from Remark \ref{remratpts}.

 Now assume $r>1$.
 By Theorem \ref{dens1}, we know there exists a geometrically integral divisor $D$ on $X$ which is unramified in $Z$ and whose decomposition class is the (conjugacy class of) the full group $G$, in other words, $D$ stays prime in $Z$.
 Take $X_1$ to be the closed subscheme of $X$ corresponding to $D$ and let $Z_1$ be the preimage in $Z$.
 Then $Z_1 \to X_1$ is a Galois cover of geometrically integral varieties over $k$ of dimension $d-1 > r-1 \geq 1$.
 By induction hypothesis, there are infinitely many points of codimension $r-1$ in $X_1$ which have decomposition class $\Cc$ in $Z_1$.
 Since all these points are points of codimension $r$ in $X$ that have decomposition class $\Cc$ in $Z$, we are done. \end{proof}